random-applications/Source-Variability-Data/README.md

 ##### Specifying projection

-By default, due to its slow computation, the application will not calculate the projected bandwise.
-To specify to the program to calculate projections, ```projection``` must be enterred into the interface after the session code.
+By default, due to its slow computation, the application will not calculate the projected baseline angles and lengths (projections).
+To specify to the program to calculate projections, ```projection``` must be entered into the interface after the session code.

 Below is an example of calling projection for the session code ```VO3012```: